ashes999/linux-console/README.md

-# Linux Console
+# Linux Micro Console
-A prototype of a low-cost Linux-based gaming console.
+A prototype of a low-cost Linux-based gaming micro-console.
 (It's not based on Raspberry Pi.)

 # Hardware